upnix/RainbowTables/docs/index.md

 ## Conclusion
 The unexpected pleasure from this project came from the concept of rainbow tables themselves.
 My initial implementation came together quickly, however it was in analyzing results and program performance that my depth of knowledge was repeatedly challenged.
 Several times I reread the reference paper as unsatisfactory results were encountered, and in doing so I would find small details that I had previously missed.

-While there is little practical use of this application, as a vehicle for working on a large computational problem, it was ideal.
-The problem size can be readily scaled up or down and with an unlimited potential for keys and hashes, it's natural to extend this application from a single host to a distributed system.
+While there is little practical use of this application, as a vehicle for working on a large computational problem, it is ideal.
+As the problem size can be readily scaled up or down with an unlimited potential for keys and hashes, it's natural to extend this application from a single host to a distributed system.

 **_--help_ output**
 ![--help output]({{ site.url }}/assets/RBT_Help.png)